kubernetes/kubernetes/docs/salt.md

 Key | Value
 ------------- | -------------
-`apiservers` | (Optional) The IP address / host name where a kubelet can get read-only access to kube-apiserver `cbr-cidr` | (Optional) The minion IP address range used for the docker container bridge.
+`apiservers` | (Optional) The IP address / host name where a lmktfylet can get read-only access to lmktfy-apiserver `cbr-cidr` | (Optional) The minion IP address range used for the docker container bridge.
-`cloud` | (Optional) Which IaaS platform is used to host kubernetes, *gce*, *azure*, *aws*, *vagrant* `cloud_provider` | (Optional) The cloud_provider used by apiserver: *gce*, *azure*, *vagrant* `etcd_servers` | (Optional) Comma-delimited list of IP addresses the kube-apiserver and kubelet use to reach etcd.
-Uses the IP of the first machine in the kubernetes_master role.
+`cloud` | (Optional) Which IaaS platform is used to host lmktfy, *gce*, *azure*, *aws*, *vagrant* `cloud_provider` | (Optional) The cloud_provider used by apiserver: *gce*, *azure*, *vagrant* `etcd_servers` | (Optional) Comma-delimited list of IP addresses the lmktfy-apiserver and lmktfylet use to reach etcd.
+Uses the IP of the first machine in the lmktfy_master role.
-`hostnamef` | (Optional) The full host name of the machine, i.e. hostname -f `master_ip` | (Optional) The IP address that the kube-apiserver will bind against `node_ip` | (Optional) The IP address to use to address this node `minion_ip` | (Optional) Mapped to the kubelet hostname_override, K8S TODO - change this name `network_mode` | (Optional) Networking model to use among nodes: *openvswitch* `networkInterfaceName` | (Optional) Networking interface to use to bind addresses, default value *eth0* `publicAddressOverride` | (Optional) The IP address the kube-apiserver should use to bind against for external read-only access
+`hostnamef` | (Optional) The full host name of the machine, i.e. hostname -f `master_ip` | (Optional) The IP address that the lmktfy-apiserver will bind against `node_ip` | (Optional) The IP address to use to address this node `minion_ip` | (Optional) Mapped to the lmktfylet hostname_override, LMKTFY TODO - change this name `network_mode` | (Optional) Networking model to use among nodes: *openvswitch* `networkInterfaceName` | (Optional) Networking interface to use to bind addresses, default value *eth0* `publicAddressOverride` | (Optional) The IP address the lmktfy-apiserver should use to bind against for external read-only access
-`roles` | (Required) 1. `kubernetes-master` means this machine is the master in the kubernetes cluster.
-2. `kubernetes-pool` means this machine is a kubernetes-minion.
+`roles` | (Required) 1. `lmktfy-master` means this machine is the master in the lmktfy cluster.
+2. `lmktfy-pool` means this machine is a lmktfy-minion.
 Depending on the role, the Salt scripts will provision different resources on the machine.

 These keys may be leveraged by the Salt sls files to branch behavior.